libracore/lifefair/README.md

 It includes
 * directly sending a mail with the local email client (e.g. Thunderbird or Outlook) from a contact
 * downloading contacts as vCards
+* several connections to a WordPress frontend (using the JSONContentImporter plugin)

 ### Installation
 Lifefair is an application for ERPNext (https://erpnext.org).
 Make sure to have a running ERPNext server.